Start9Labs/documentation/site/source/guides/misc-guides/lan-thunderbird.rst

 #.
 Open Thunderbird and do the following:

     a.
-Select the hamburger menu bar and click **Settings** from the resulting drop-down menu.
+Select the hamburger menu and click **Settings** from the resulting drop-down menu.

     .. figure:: /_static/images/nextcloud/thunderbird-ca-1.png
         :width: 60%